tldr-pages/tldr/pages/linux/sort.md

 # sort

-> Sort lines of text files:
+> Sort lines of text files.

 - Sort a file in ascending order: